By TMoM Team Member Laura Simon

 And parents, just assume that you’ll be in the water and choose your footwear accordingly.
 I had to go in to help several of my kids to shore, and I can attest that flip flops were a poor choice.

 Otherwise, bring all the things you would bring for a day at the pool or beach.
 The area gets direct sun, so pack the sunscreen…and also, plenty of bug spray.
 You can absolutely pack a picnic; there are trash cans on site and even a few picnic tables in the shade.
 Cooloomee is a small town, and Mocksville is a good 15 minutes away, so it’s wise to bring plenty of drinks and snacks from home.
 If you pack well, you could easily stay all day.

-Also, you should know that this is not a safe and sanitized waterpark.
-It’s a real river with real currents…and no lifeguard.
+Also, you should know that this is a real river with real currents…and no lifeguard.
 When they say you swim at your own risk, you really do.
 My kids would tell you it was probably the most fun they’ve ever had in their lives.
 I can also tell you that I probably had at least six heart attacks and most likely shaved five years off my life.
 I would do it again in a heartbeat.

 At a minimum, you’ll want some sort of lifejacket on younger swimmers.
 My five-year-old has done two years of swim team and she’s a solid swimmer; I still put her in a puddle jumper.
 You’ll also want to have a conversation about what to do if they current takes them faster or further than they want to go.
 I’d recommend having that conversation before you’re wading into the river, telling your 8-year-old to forget about saving the $4 inner tube and just swim to shore.